 You’re going to have to let everyone know where to find you.
 Submit your website to local directories and mapping sites like Google My Business.
 Google My Business is especially important for brick and mortar locations, like coffee shops.
 Submitting to Google My Business is how you get listed in local search results, like the result we got when we searched for a coffee shop:

-People are naturally drawn to the top results for most searches, so you will need help getting your site to show up higher in search results (search engine optimization) as well as other online marketing approaches to improve your visibility.
+People are naturally drawn to the top results for most searches, so you will need help getting your site to show up higher in search results as well as other digital marketing approaches to improve your visibility.

 Submitting to local directories, however, is the best place to start and will give you the quickest results, but don’t expect too much too fast.

 4. Get on social media

 Social media networks are where people spend their time.
 The average person spends just under 2 hours a day on social media.
 Your audience is on social media, so it’s not a logical leap that you should go looking for them there.

 Be careful with your social media content, though.
 People can sniff out poor social media marketing like a bloodhound.
 To ensure that your content passes the smell test, use these three guidelines:

 - Always be on brand – Decide on a look and feel for your profiles that are consistent with your brand and stick to it.